ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 id: values-and-functions
 title: Values and Functions
 description: |
-  Functions, values, definitions, environments, closures and shadowing: this tutorial will help you master the fundamentals.
+  Functions, values, definitions, environments, scopes, closures and shadowing: this tutorial will help you master the fundamentals.
 category: "Language"
 ---